abois1/Portfolio/README.md

 ### How will I continue learning about Computer Science?

   Computer Science plays a big role in in many people's lives, whether they know it or not.
 I surrounds us in our daily lives, so it's important to stay knowledgeable about the subject.
-I believe everyone (to an extent) has learned something from Computer Science, whether it be from
+I believe everyone (to an extent) has learned something from Computer Science, whether it be from from using various programs or taking learning head-on.
+Learning Computer Science will shape the way we see the world and the way we think.
+Examples of this would be as simple as evaluating situations based on true/false like boolean code to something as straight forward as

 ### Summary of working with Khan Academy.